gbif/pipelines/examples/metrics/README.md

-# The example demonstrates how to send Apache Beam SparkRunner metrics to ELK and use the result for Kibana dashboards
+# The example demonstrates how to create and send Apache Beam SparkRunner metrics to ELK and use the result for Kibana dashboards

 ## Main objective
 [ELK](https://www.elastic.co/elk-stack)